sandy252/Waste_Recognition_Management_System/README.md

 Welcome to our waste management system, a project aimed at promoting sustainable waste management practices using advanced AI and machine learning techniques.
 Our system is designed to help individuals and communities manage their waste in a more effective and efficient way, reducing environmental impact and promoting a healthier, more sustainable future.

 Our waste management system uses Convolutional Neural Networks (CNN) to classify different types of waste materials, allowing users to easily identify and sort their waste into the appropriate categories for recycling and disposal.
-We have also integrated waste detection functionality, which can detect potential waste management issues or hazards, such as overflowing bins, litter, or illegal dumping.
+We have also integrated waste detection functionality, which can detect different wastes.

 In addition to waste classification and detection, our system also provides information on recycling methods for each type of waste, promoting environmentally responsible waste management practices.
 We have also included a notification system, which allows users to report waste issues to the appropriate authorities with just a few clicks.